The Fefferman-Phong uncertainty principle for representations of Lie groups and applications: Introduction and discussion of the main results

 \subsection{Applications to Anti-Wick operators}

-As an application of Theorem \ref{teomain} (in the case of the Schr\"odinger representation of the reduced Heisenberg group) we provide an optimal estimate of the order of magnitude of the bottom of the spectrum and of the essential spectrum of anti-Wick operators with nonnegative symbols.
-This represented, in fact, the original motivation for this note.
+As an application of Theorem \ref{teomain} (in the case of the Schr\"odinger representation of the reduced Heisenberg group) we find an explicit formula for the order of magnitude of the bottom of the spectrum and of the essential spectrum of anti-Wick operators in $\bR^d$ with nonnegative symbols.
+This is the analog, for anti-Wick operators, of the above mentioned formula by Fefferman and Phong \cite{fefferman_phong} for Weyl pseudodifferential operators and represented also the original motivation for this note.

 Anti-Wick operators (also named localization, or Toeplitz, or FBI operators in the literature) were introduced by Berezin \cite{berezin}, motivated by the mathematical formalism of quantum field theory (second quantization), and correspond to a certain ordering of the creation and annihilation operators (see Remark \ref{rem shubin}).
 Roughly speaking, to a function $a(x,\omega)$ in phase space one associates an operator $A_{a,h}$ on $L^2(\bR^d)$ given by